AssistFeed.com Weekly

 Before we proceed: Please keep in mind that I'm neither a nutritionalist nor a professional research scientist.
 With that awareness, I tried to maintain an unbiased view by gathering data from a variety of sources throughout the pet-food, veterinary, and vet-education communities.
 However, while the information I've collected is extensive, it is not a to be construed as comprehensive or complete; there are endless avenues that could yet be pursued.

 Well, here we are.
-I've presented what I feel is reasonable information about some of the whys and why-nots for both canned and dry-food diets, and the bottom line is about as firm as wet sock; there are reasons why we should (and should not) consider either one.
+I’ve presented what I feel is reasonable information about some of the whys and why-nots for both canned cat food and dry cat food diets, and the bottom line is about as firm as wet sock; there are reasons why we should (and should not) consider either one.
 Plenty of scientific evidence to support you on either side of the fence, so the issue of which diet we select for our cat seems to be one of preference.
-Those of you who are in favor of a specific feeding protocol certainly are encouraged to challenge my --or anyone's-- conclusion; that's how good things become better things.
-I'll gladly research any practical train of thought, conventional or otherwise, and we'll report on that as well.
-So far, I've been wishy-washy about taking a stand on this touchy issue, but believe it or not, I finally have!
+Those of you who are in favor of a specific feeding protocol certainly are encouraged to challenge my – or anyone’s- conclusion; that’s how good things become better things.
+I’ll gladly research any practical train of thought, conventional or otherwise, and we’ll report on that as well.
+So far, I’ve been wishy-washy about taking a stand on this touchy issue, but believe it or not, I finally have!
 Can you guess what it is?

 ProActive Cat Care -